 |Government's response to July 1 procession

-In response to the procession today (July 1), a Government spokesman said that the SAR Government fully respected the rights of the public to take part in the procession and their freedom of expression, and would listen to the views expressed in a humble manner.
+In response to the procession today (July 1), a Government spokesman said that the HKSAR Government fully respected people's rights to take part in processions and their freedom of expression, and attached great importance to their aspirations.

 "The Government would listen to people’s views expressed through various means in a humble manner and give them full consideration, , so that we can better address the needs of the public," the spokesman said, adding that the Government has taken note of the different views and demands expressed in today’s procession.

 "On promotion of democratic development in Hong Kong, the Standing Committee of the National People's Congress has made a decision on the universal suffrage timetable, making it clear that the Chief Executive (CE) may be elected by universal suffrage in 2017, and all Members of the Legislative Council (LegCo) may be so elected in 2020.
 This decision is widely accepted by the community," the spokesman said.

 "The top priority for the current HKSAR Government is to determine the electoral methods for the CE and the LegCo in 2012.
 We should discuss how to enhance the democratic elements of those two elections, so as to pave the way for implementing universal suffrage in Hong Kong.